Empaako: Apuuli

-Apuuli is an empaako used exclusively by males, and can be is used for boys/young men in a context where it would be improper to ask for his empaako.
+Apuuli is an empaako used exclusively by males, small boys and princes.
+It refers to some one with the ability to attract others, similar to the innocent charm of a child.
+It can also be used for boys/young men in a context where it would be improper to ask for his empaako.

 Araali

-Araali is an empaako reserved for men, and does not have a Luo origin, although it is associated with thunder because the god of lightning, Kagoro, has this empaako.
+Araali is an empaako reserved for men, and does not have a Luo origin, although it is associated with a "savior" figure, power of thunder and the god of lightning, Kagoro, has this empaako.

 Ateenyi

 Ateenyi is an empaako that comes from the Luo word atenyo "I have left".
+It is a unisex empaako which refers to some one who understands and loves a wrongdoer without condoning the wrong act.
 This empaako is associated with the mythical snake of the River Muzizi.

-Atwoki
+Atwooki

-Atwoki is an empaako that Gerald Heusing claims comes from the Luo word adok "I go back", although this is disputed.
+Atwooki is an empaako that Gerald Heusing claims comes from the Luo word adok "I go back", although this is disputed.The name Atwooki is of ugandan origin, specifically deriving from Runyoro, Rutooro and Runyakole languages spoken in Uganda, the name carries the meaning "they have increased" or "they have multiplied," reflecting themes of growth, prosperity, and abundance that are deeply valued in Bantu cultures.

 Bbala

 Bbala (or Abbala) is an empaako reserved for men and was originally reserved for those close to the king.
-It comes from the Luo word abalo "I spoil it".
+It comes from the Luo word abalo "I spoil it".According to the Tooro culture, it means some one who loves other people unconditionally.